etspaan/hockey-reminder-lambda-rust/README.md

   - Chooses which Discord webhook to use.
 - discord_hook_url: string
   - Webhook for production mode.
-- test_discord_hook_url: string
+- test_discord_hook_url: string (optional)
   - Webhook for test mode.
+If omitted, test mode falls back to discord_hook_url.
 - ical_url: string (optional)
   - If present and the Benchapp workflow is selected, the iCal feed is fetched and converted to a BenchApp CSV.
 - team_id: string